Regulators agree to new approach on cannabis cafes

 The previous regulations called for limiting participation in the social consumption pilot program to a dozen cities and towns -- less than half of the 30 communities dubbed "disproportionately impacted" by past marijuana prohibition, who must receive some kind of positive impact from new cannabis establishments.

-Stebbins said if the CCC received more than 12 applicants for the pilot program, the commission could wind up "in the position of having to reject a community's application."
+Stebbins said if the commission received more than 12 applicants for the pilot program, the commission could wind up "in the position of having to reject a community's application."

 "We would also be limiting a community's ability to adopt social consumption as an integral part of their municipal equity plan," he said.